daecabhir/cloud-config-vault-example/README.md

 1. Add the ability to manage secret properties through the Cloud Config Server using an Angular SPA, with authentication and authorization.
 1. Add client implementations in Python, Rust and maybe Go.

+## Implementation Notes

+* As of this writing, when querying the Spring Cloud Config server's configuration endpoint, you _must_ specify a profile, even if you want the 'default' profile.
+The server does expose an endpoint where you can just specify the application.
+* As of right now, I have not been able to get the config server to merge in an `application.ynl` file in the native provider's configuration directory like it supposedly does with GitHub repositories.